Württemberg Tss 3: Technical features

 The Tss 3 had a riveted plate metal outside frame that was stiffened with cast steel cross braces.
 The valve gear, the drive and coupling rods as well as the length compensation of the Klose drive system were arranged on the outside.
 The cylinders lay on the footplate next to the smokebox and each worked on a two-armed lever (black in front of the bright, parallelogram-like rods in the works' photograph), which in turn worked on the second drive axle, which had no lateral motion.
-Due to their parallogram-like arrangement, the coupling rods could adapt to the track curves.
+Due to their parallelogram-like arrangement, the coupling rods could adapt to the track curves.
 So the first and last axles could swivel to match the curve radius of the track.
 However, the Klose drive system was very complex to design and maintain.

 The Tss 3 had a Westinghouse air brake for the train, as well as an Exter's spindle brake, which worked on both sides at an angle from above on the driving axle.

 On delivery, the locomotives had a Kobel chimney as a spark arrester.
 The cab was similar to the longer, four-axle Tss 4.